mjholub/LibRate/README.md

 This project is currently in early beta stage, bugs are expected and PRs are very welcome.

-Element, probably the only Matrix client to support publishing room has _temporarily_ disabled this feature, therefore we've removed the widget for it, so if you want to join us, go to
+Element, probably the only Matrix client to support publishing roomss has _temporarily_ disabled this feature, therefore we've removed the widget for it, so if you want to join us, go to
 [#librate-dev:matrix.org](https://matrix.to/#/#librate-dev:matrix.org)

 You can donate to it's development via [LiberaPay](https://liberapay.com/LibRate), Monero or BLIK (contact me via Matrix for the latter two).